loagsword/IS601miniproject1-ACE/finishproject/commands1.md

 Cp -i … prompts you before overwriting the file
 ## Pwd
 - Pwd is used to print the current working directory.
 It will print the full system path
+## Mv
+- mv is used to move one or more files/directories from one place to another Mv <file >  <folder/directory> .. moves the file.
+ Mv <file> <file>.a … renames a file.